 An exception is made for FREC hiring whereas the Hiring Committee may consist of any member of FREC Committee.

-An exception is made for positions with more than 50 applicants whereas the hiring committee may consist of a rotating panel from a pool of pre-selected Hiring Committee members as described in Section B.4.1.
+An exception is made for positions with more than 50 applicants whereas the Hiring Committee may consist of a rotating panel from a pool of pre-selected Hiring Committee members as described in Section B.4.1.
 In this case, the size of any Hiring Committee must remain the same throughout all interviews and not be less than 3 members.
 This section does not apply to any positions with a pre-determined panel as seen in Section B.4.2.

 An exception is made for Design Team Group (a Design Group with a competition as seen in Policy Manual κ.B.1.2 and κ.B.1.3) general member positions with more than 15 applicants.
 The hiring process will follow as laid out in Section B.4.8.b.